-Hollywood even canceled their event for a number of years after the 90s, and only brought it back in 2006 after Orlando's event got even more massive
+Hollywood even canceled their event for a number of years after the '90s, and only brought it back in 2006 after Orlando's event got even more massive.

 Praising Shows You Don't Watch: There are a good amount of people that follow and are impressed by the event that haven't actually gone to it, mainly due to not living near either park it takes place in and/or not having the cash.
 Those who do actually manage to go tend to have their opinions validated, however.

-Stuck In Their Shadow: Eddie.
+Eddie.
 Originally intended to be a rival to Jack the Clown, the events of 9/11 led him to be retconned into Jack's brother then replaced entirely with Jack.
 He's gone from that to being given equal billing with other Icons in a house at HHN 14 (notable for being an Iconless year despite having an Icon house) to being given his own house yet treated as a sub-Icon at HHN 16 (where the website material implies he's very much aware of his status at this trope) and again given equal billing with the other Icons in a scarezone at HHN 20 (although technically, all the Icons were sub-Icons compared to the main Icon, Fear).

-Due to a string of child kidnappings in the Orlando area, Cindy Caine was replaced with her father, Albert Caine aka The Caretaker for HHN 12.
-She had made later cameos in houses when her father reappeared at the event but eventually got her own house and appeared on an equal footing with other icons in a scarezone in 2010.
-This trope would have been averted if one of the initial concepts for HHN 20 had gone through: instead of Fear, Cindy was going to be the icon.
+Due to a string of child kidnappings in the Orlando area, Cindy Caine was replaced with her father, Albert Caine aka The Caretaker, for HHN 12.
+She had made later cameos in houses when her father reappeared at the event, but eventually got her own house and appeared on an equal footing with other Icons in a scarezone in 2010.
+This trope would have been averted if one of the initial concepts for HHN 20 had gone through: instead of Fear, Cindy was going to be the Icon.

 While Eddie and Cindy have made repeated appearances at Halloween Horror Nights after getting scrapped from their intended years, there are still many that would like them to become full Icons, complete with the fleshed out backstories and advertising focus that results in.

 Some feel this way about the Iniquitus, the mysterious demonic characters who raised the legions from their graves in 2012.
-Despite being original content and generally far more interesting than the houses (which are almost exclusively based on existing properties), the Iniquitus are relegated to the background except for the Horror Unearthed interactive game that took place online and in the park.
+Despite being original content and generally far more interesting than the houses (which were almost exclusively based on existing properties), the Iniquitus are relegated to the background except for the Horror Unearthed interactive game that took place online and in the park.